9 Essential Tools For Your DIY Shop

 There are a bunch of nice meters out there, but most are overkill for the DIY shop.
 You need the basic functions of Voltage (AC & DC), Resistance (or continuity check), and maybe some current (Amps) measurement.
 The rest is fluff (unless you know how to really use them).

-The Ones That Just Missed “Essential”
+Tools That Just Miss “Essential”

 Essential Tools Summary

-Your list might be a little different than mine, and that’s OK.
-While we do have a bunch more tools, these are the things we use most.
-One thing we didn’t list, because we’re not quite sure where it goes, is Safety Equipment.
-It’s really more than “Essential”, but it’s kind of in a different category than “Tools”.
-Either way, Safety Glasses or Face Shield, Ear Plugs or Muffs, knee pads, and a First Aid Kit should be in the shop and easily accessible.
+One thing missed the list, because we are not quite sure where it goes, is Safety Equipment.
+It is really more than “Essential”, but in a different category than “Tools”.
+Either way, Safety Glasses or Face Shield, Ear Plugs or Muffs, knee pads, a fire extinguisher, and a First Aid Kit should be in the shop and easily accessible.
 Something to think about.

 Comments